arundurvasula/logthat/README.md

 **Why?**

-Remembering exactly what you did to your data is hard (especially after it's been more than a month).
+Remembering exactly what you did to your data is hard (especially after it's been a while).
 Computers are good at remembering things.
 It seems like a decent idea to have your computer keep track of what you did to your data.

 **How?**